infernojs/inferno/docs/how-inferno-works.md

 });
 ```

-Within the `createTemplate` function a DOM fragment is created, and a function is returned that has access to this fragment to clone later while rendering.
+Within the `createTemplate` function a "virtual fragment" is created, and a function is returned that has access to this virtual fragment to clone the vitual fragments root node later while rendering.

 ### Dynamic Templates

 As you are not always going to be saying hello to the entire world, so the arguments of the `createTemplate` callback method gives you Variables.

 ```javascript
 const template = Inferno.createTemplate((name) => {